N1599/Bitcoin_Spark_Analysis/README.md

 # Bitcoin\_Spark\_Analysis

-Analyzed the data from coingecko api using apache spark and airflow DAGS .
+Analyzed the data from coingecko api using apache spark and airflow dags .
 Generated pdf for assessing bitcoin metrics.

 **Features -**

-\- Apache Airflow DAGs for data processing
+- Apache Airflow DAGs for data processing

 \- Spark for large-scale data analysis